bezzlab/mzIdentMLVisualiser/README.md

 ### Install Galaxy Visualisation Plugin

 #### Step 1 - Enable visualisation from the configuration file
-* You need to make sure you have enabled visualisation plugins on your Galaxy installation.
+* You need to make sure, you have enabled visualisation plugins on your Galaxy installation.
 Go to your *galaxy.ini* configuration file (located in ```<your galaxy directory>/config/```) and search for *visualization_plugins_directory* setting.
 There, assign your visualisation directory as below, if it is not already asigned:

 ```bash
 # Visualizations config directory: where to look for individual visualization plugins.